Holy Cross College, New Zealand: Holy Cross College at Mosgiel

-In August 1900 work began on a new chapel for the College.
+In August 1900 work began on a new chapel for the college.
 It was blessed and opened on 3 May 1901.
 Its architect was Commanditori Leonardi, the papal architect for Pope Leo XIII and a friend of Verdon's.
 Built in true Roman style, with semicircular windows, marble altar, gilded copper ceiling and classic ionic pilasters, the chapel was an important part of Verdon's attempt to recreate at Mosgiel the spiritual atmosphere of Rome.
 The first ordination in the chapel occurred in 1902 when Patrick O'Neill was ordained a deacon.
-In 1902 the enrollment had doubled to 22.
+In 1902 the enrolment had doubled to 22.
 On 12 December 1909 Verdon ordained the first six priests from the seminary.
 The establishment of Holy Cross College was a significant step forward for the Church in New Zealand ensuring an adequate supply of clergy trained in New Zealand and also creating "a very real bond between the secular priests of the country".
 From the beginning Holy Cross Seminary was designed to equip priests to minister within an established minority community and to preserve the identity of that community.
 The seminary gave to its students a monastic type formation.
 Only by separating people from the world and giving them a new vision would they be able to re-enter the world and save people from it.
-Over the next 50 years the College became even more like a monastery.
+Over the next 50 years the college became even more like a monastery.
 Even though it was located near the bustling city of Dunedin, it was yet set apart in relative isolation.
 It became an oasis of prayer, study and seclusion.
 The gradual establishment of various institutions like a printery, bindery, butchery, darkroom and farm separated it from the life of the surrounding community.
 New buildings were added as the twentieth century progressed.
 In 1963 a new chapel, called the Verdon chapel, was completed and the remains of Bishop Verdon were reinterred there during a Pontifical Requiem Mass offered by Archbishop Liston The function of preparation for entering Holy Cross College was fulfilled from 1947 by the founding of Holy Name Seminary, Christchurch, a minor seminary operated by the Jesuits.
 From 1954, this seminary assumed responsibility for teaching the Philosophy section of the seminary curriculum as a major seminary.
 The monastic and separatist ideal was challenged after the Second Vatican Council and the publication of Gaudium et spes ("the Pastoral Constitution on the Church in the Modern World").
 The emphasis changed to interaction with the world.
-The College collaborated with the University of Otago in the introduction of Bachelor of Theology degree and courses in pastoral studies were introduced in addition to the traditional focus on theology and philosophy.
-The College was staffed by secular clergy and others until 1934 and then by the Vincentian order until 1989.
-In the 98 years that the College was at Mosgiel (1900-1997) it had 1302 students.
+The college collaborated with the University of Otago in the introduction of Bachelor of Theology degree and courses in pastoral studies were introduced in addition to the traditional focus on theology and philosophy.
+The college was staffed by secular clergy and others until 1934 and then by the Vincentian order until 1989.
+In the 98 years that the college was at Mosgiel (1900-1997) it had 1302 students.
 Of those, 648 were ordained at the end of their studies as priests.